Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 This is one of the few push-ups where the pectoralis major and minor are not the primary muscles, but the anterior deltoids are the main ones.

-Anyway, you will activate practically the entire upper body plus some lower body muscles (glutes and quadriceps mostly).
+During this exercise, you'll activate practically the entire upper body plus some lower body muscles (glutes and quadriceps mostly).

 If you want to do a handstand, pike push-ups are a must.